Student, 8, Dies After Grisly Shooting At San Bernardino Elementary School

 North Park Elementary School Shooting In San Bernardino — Pictures

 The shooting was first reported at 10:27 a.m. local time at North Park Elementary School.
 It was later explained by police that the gunman “signed in at the school office before going to the classroom.
 He shot the teacher before taking his own life.
 Two children were injured in the gunfire, they are not related, and are currently in a critical condition.”
+Unfortunately, one of the children later passed away at the hospital.
 North Park Elementary remains on lock down as police continue to investigate the crime scene.

 Unfortunately, this is not the first time that San Bernardino has faced gun violence.
 Many will remember the horror that unfolded in 2015, when 14 people were killed and 22 more injured when Syed Farook and Tashfeen Malik allegedly gunned them down inside the Inland Regional Center.
 Our hearts go out to all those affected by these terrible tragedies.